Residential Hall

 Developer strategies in a two-speed market.

-• How to maintain business liquidity in the face of extended sales periods and polarised needs?
+- How to maintain business liquidity in the face of extended sales periods and increasingly polarised demand?

 16:40-17:00 Collaboration is key.